Debit Card vs Credit Card: What's Best for Your Wallet?

 The main identifier of a debit card is that it is linked directly to your checking account; each time you make a transaction with your debit card, the purchase is withdrawn from the funds in your checking account.
 This means that the financial impact of your purchases is immediate.
 When deciding between the two types of cards, keep in mind that a debit card:

 Credit cards, unlike debit cards, are not immediately paid.
 Instead, you have the option of paying all or just a portion of the balance each month.
-Interest is charged on the portion of the balance that is not paid by the end of the grace period.
+For most credit cards, if you always pay off your entire statement balance by the due date, you do not incur interest for purchases.
 Here are other factors to keep in mind regarding credit cards:

 The Bottom Line